uwex-learning-tech/droplets-v3/README.md

 * Minor bug fixes

 ---
-Ethan S. Lin
-University of Wisconsin-Extension Division of Continuing Education, Outreach & E-Learning
+&copy; 2013 - 2017.
+Ethan Lin, University of Wisconsin-Extension Division of Continuing Education, Outreach & E-Learning, and Board of Regents.
+All rights reserved.